mahmoudchaer/DeepMed/README.md

 pip install -r requirements.txt
 ```

-4. Configure environment variables:
+4. Configure Azure Key Vault:
-   - Copy `.env.example` to `.env`
-   - Update the PostgreSQL connection details (user, password, host, port, database name)
-   - Add your OpenAI API key if you want to use the AI assistant feature
+   - Create an Azure Key Vault in your Azure subscription
+   - Add all required secrets to your Key Vault (see AZURE_KEYVAULT.md for details)
+   - Update the VAULT_URL in keyvault.py with your Key Vault URL
+   - Configure authentication (Managed Identity for Azure deployments, or environment variables locally)

 5. Set up the PostgreSQL database:
 ```bash